FarmBot-Docs/farmbot-genesis/v1.7/assembly/electronics.md

 ![farmbot electrical system diagram](_images/farmbot-electrical-system-diagram.jpg)

 Meanwhile, the Raspberry Pi is the web-connected brain that keeps track of FarmBot's plants, sequences, regimens, events, and settings.
-Additionally, the Raspberry Pi is responsible for taking photos with the USB camera, and monitoring and controlling the push buttons and LEDs on top of the electronics box via the Pi adapter board.
+Additionally, the Raspberry Pi is responsible for taking photos with the USB camera, and monitoring and controlling the push buttons and LEDs on top of the electronics box via the [[Pi adapter board]].

 ![Raspberry Pi electrical diagram](_images/raspberry_pi_electrical_diagram.png)

-# Step 1: Connect the peripherals
+# Step 1: Prep

 {%
 include callout.html